Saba-Burduli/Streaming-Platform/README.md

 ## 📄 License

-MIT – Do whatever you want, just have fun 😎
+MIT – Do whatever you want, just have fun..